 Broken down, the capacity information within a new task means the following:

-The booking time is the time between starting and end dates or how long someone has to complete a task as scheduled.
+The capacity available is the time between starting and end dates or how long someone has to complete a task as scheduled.

 How does Timely calculate the planned time per day when I drag and drop a task on the Hours page? 📄